mozilla/nunjucks/MAINTENANCE.md

 # Pushing a New Version

-Nunjucks attempts to adhere to semantic versioning.
+Govjucks attempts to adhere to semantic versioning.
 The API is very stable, so from here on out it will most likely be point releases.

 1. Do a `pull` from github to make sure you have all the latest updates.